 In your tax return, you will be required to declare the total income earned from your online activities under the “Trade, Business, Profession or Vocation” section.

 From your statement of accounts, extract the relevant figures and report your trade income using a 4-line statement (or 2-line statement if your revenue does not exceed a specified threshold) in your income tax return.

-You are reminded that estimates of income are not acceptable.
+Estimates of income are not acceptable.

 Allowable Business Expenses

-It is the total business expenses incurred wholly and exclusively to earn your trade income.
+This refers to the total business expenses incurred wholly and exclusively to earn your trade income.

-You are reminded that estimates of business expenses incurred are not acceptable.
+Estimates of business expenses incurred are not acceptable.